shinywhitebox/planner-docs/src/manual/installation.md

 {%video "https://www.youtube.com/embed/V11aZsHhTu8" %}

 ### Privacy
 Your account information can only be changed by you.
-It can be seen by other members of your organization (i.e: anyone else that your have invited to look at your plans)
+It can be seen by other members of your organization (i.e: anyone else that you have invited to look at your plans)

 {%endsection%}